top of page

 Drilling wells in rural Malawi is perhaps one of the projects that best defines the objectives of our association: to contribute to the development of rural communities by providing infrastructures that improve health, nutrition and the improvement of the educational quality of the Poorest children in Malawi.

-We are proud to have built 35 wells in the Dowa and Benga areas, of which 5 have been this year.
+We are proud to have built 56 wells in the Dowa and Benga areas and contributed to the creation of water pipeline and irrigation facilities in Kenya.

 IMG_7229.JPG